 Some students may also have special educational needs (SEND) and may have an EHCP which brings together health and social needs, as well as their special educational provision and the SEND Code of Practice (2014) is followed.

-Students who have complex medical conditions are registered on the school's medical register and will have a Medical Health Care Plan.
+Students with complex medical conditions are registered on the school's medical register and will have a Medical Health Care Plan which will be reviewed annually.

 Monitoring and Evaluation of SEND